PepsiCo, Inc. (NASDAQ:PEP) is Sheets Smith Wealth Management’s 2nd Largest Position

-In other PepsiCo news, CEO Kirk Tanner sold 12,500 shares of the company’s stock in a transaction on Tuesday, November 3rd.
-The stock was sold at an average price of $136.81, for a total transaction of $1,710,125.00.
-Following the transaction, the chief executive officer now directly owns 95,645 shares in the company, valued at $13,085,192.45.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.13% of the stock is owned by corporate insiders.
+A number of brokerages have commented on PEP.
+Royal Bank of Canada lowered shares of PepsiCo from an “outperform” rating to a “sector perform” rating and set a $153.00 price objective on the stock. in a report on Monday, January 4th.
+They noted that the move was a valuation call.
+Citigroup upgraded shares of PepsiCo from a “neutral” rating to a “buy” rating and boosted their price objective for the stock from $148.00 to $169.00 in a report on Monday, October 12th.
+Wells Fargo & Company started coverage on shares of PepsiCo in a research note on Monday, December 7th.
+They issued an “equal weight” rating and a $157.00 target price on the stock.
+UBS Group upped their target price on shares of PepsiCo from $140.00 to $146.00 in a research note on Friday, October 2nd.
+Finally, BidaskClub lowered shares of PepsiCo from a “hold” rating to a “sell” rating in a research note on Thursday, January 7th.
+Two equities research analysts have rated the stock with a sell rating, six have given a hold rating, seven have given a buy rating and two have issued a strong buy rating to the stock.
+The stock presently has an average rating of “Buy” and an average target price of $144.88.

-Several equities research analysts have recently issued reports on the company.
-Wells Fargo & Company began coverage on PepsiCo in a research note on Monday, December 7th.
-They issued an “equal weight” rating and a $157.00 price objective for the company.
-UBS Group lifted their target price on PepsiCo from $140.00 to $146.00 in a research report on Friday, October 2nd.
-Zacks Investment Research lowered PepsiCo from a “hold” rating to a “sell” rating and set a $140.00 target price for the company. in a research report on Friday, September 18th.
-Citigroup raised PepsiCo from a “neutral” rating to a “buy” rating and lifted their target price for the company from $148.00 to $169.00 in a research report on Monday, October 12th.
-Finally, BidaskClub lowered PepsiCo from a “hold” rating to a “sell” rating in a research report on Thursday, January 7th.
-Two analysts have rated the stock with a sell rating, six have issued a hold rating, seven have assigned a buy rating and two have assigned a strong buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus price target of $144.88.
+In other PepsiCo news, CEO Kirk Tanner sold 12,500 shares of the company’s stock in a transaction dated Tuesday, November 3rd.
+The shares were sold at an average price of $136.81, for a total value of $1,710,125.00.
+Following the completion of the transaction, the chief executive officer now owns 95,645 shares in the company, valued at approximately $13,085,192.45.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+0.13% of the stock is currently owned by corporate insiders.

 PepsiCo Company Profile